 Instead of meditating for an hour or even ten minutes but keep skipping days, consider lesser time, where you get to do it daily.
 You can even start with a two-minute meditation every day.

-Additionally, if you suspect or know you’re going to have a busy day tomorrow, why not set the alarm a few minutes earlier and spend the time meditating.
-Traveling or have a roommate?
-Meditate in the park or the bathroom.
+Additionally, if you suspect or know you’re going to have a busy day tomorrow, why not set the alarm a few minutes earlier and spend the time meditating?
+Traveling or having a roommate?
+Meditate in the park or in the bathroom.
 The point is, ensure you do it at least once a day, without breaking this consistency.

 2. Jumping from one technique to another

 The world today is full of choices.
-If you don’t like a kind of apples, you go for another the next time you’re out shopping.
-You don’t like a particular brand; you change it without hesitation.
+If you don’t like a kind of apple, you go for another the next time you’re out shopping.
+If you don’t like a particular brand; you change it without hesitation.

 As you begin meditation, you’ll likely be curious to understand and try out all these techniques.
 While there’s nothing wrong with this, you should be cautious about how often you change the technique you’re using.

 If you move from one technique to another in a matter of days, you won’t have given the technique a chance to showcase its might and prowess.
-On the other side, if you stick to one routine –especially when you’re just starting, you could miss out on something that could miss out on another routine that could prove more helpful.
+On the other side, if you stick to one routine –especially when you’re just starting, you could miss out on something that could be proved more helpful in another routine.